ClintSouthwood/Westwoods/README.md

 # Westwoods RCON Bot

 Buenoes, noches.
 This is a Discord.JS bot, which if setup correctly can relay messages from your server's RCON to a specified discord.
 This bot also tracks users and the amount of time since the server's wipe, displaying it (if enabled) as the bot's status.
+Along with also tracking a user's STEAMID whenever they send messages, this can be seen as the footer in the screeenshots.

 # How does it work?